plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 2. Automated fixing with modernize
 ----------------------------------

-**python-modernize** is an automated fixer, that prepares Python 2 to be ready for Python 3.
+`python-modernize` is an automated fixer, that prepares Python 2 to be ready for Python 3.
 After using it,
 there might is still a bit of manual work to do for you, because there are problems that it can not fix and it also can make change that are not really needed.
-So check the changes after you ran this tool.
+So check all changes after you ran this tool.

-**python-modernize** will warn you, when it is not sure what to do with a possible problem.
+`python-modernize` will warn you, when it is not sure what to do with a possible problem.
 Check this `Cheat Sheet <http://python-future.org/compatible_idioms.html>`_  with idioms for writing Python 2-3 compatible code.

-For certain fixes **python-modernize** adds an import of the compatibility library **six** to your code.
+For certain fixes `python-modernize` adds an import of the compatibility library `six` to your code.
 If this happens,
 you might need to fix the order of imports in your file.
 Check the `Python Styleguide for Plone <https://docs.plone.org/develop/styleguide/python.html#grouping-and-sorting>`_